sanacommerce/DeveloperPortal/DeveloperPortal/adk/productwizard.md

 > [!NOTE]
 > This tutorial requires the basic add-on development experience, covered in the base add-on development tutorial.
 Make sure to read it first, so that you are setup for this tutorial.

 In this tutorial we will develop a custom content block in which we will render an external webpage through an iframe.
 The external page will have a form where the customer can state their preferences on a number of things.
 With these preferences some algorithm can be implemented that will recommend a product from the webstore to the customer.
-If the customer were to like the recommendation and clicked a button to add it to their basket we will make the webpage rendered in the iframe send a message to the webstore.
+If the customer were to like the recommendation they can click a button to add it to their basket.
+We will make the webpage rendered in the iframe send a message throught the browser to the webstore.
 The content block can then request through the graphapi to add the product referenced in the message to the customers basket.

 ## Creating the Product Wizard

 We want to have a website that can be rendered in our add-on.
 We can make use of create-react-app, to make a website with a form.
 The form asks the user what their interest is, in reality you might have many more questions so that you can more accurately recommend a product to a user.
-Additionally, you might calculate the recommendation on a backend.
+In reality, you might calculate the recommendation on a backend.

 ### Rendering the form